solution-soft/time-machine-for-docker/README.md

 1. as described above, we use environment variables `TM_LICHOST`, `TM_LICPORT` and `TM_LICPASS` to allow TM in the container to automatically check out a license from TMFLS; In this example 192.168.20.112 is the IP address of the host that runs the containers, and at the same time TMFLS.

-2. TMAgent port 7800 inside the container is mapped to 17800 in the local machine;
+2. TMAgent port 5800 (default is 7800) inside the container is mapped to 55800 in the local machine;

 	Please note that when creating containers from the Docker images, for each running container you need to make sure to map a different available port from the host to the port 7800 in the container.
 TM Agent (Time Machine component) from the container will listen on that port for remote requests from the Management Console and other products from the Time Machine Suite.